-Again by folding several pieces of A4 paper in half you could easily create your own little book.
-We recommend you keep a separate field guide for each type of natural element, such as plants, bugs, rocks and animals.
+Again by folding several pieces of A4 paper in half, you could easily create your own little book.
+We recommend you keep a separate field guide for each type of natural elements, such as plants, bugs, rocks and animals.
 This will keep your guide clean and simple.
 Not sure where to start?
 We recommend you start by drawing a picture of the object in the middle of the page and then labelling it based on its physical appearance.
 You can even include the date, time, location and weather conditions when you found this object.

 - Flower Pressed Poems or cards

-I love this activity and the end-result can be so beautiful.
+I love this activity and the end result can be so beautiful.
 The first step is to collect flowers from your backyard and then take them indoors to start pressing them straight away.
 If you can’t do it straight away put them in a ziplock bag and store them in the refrigerator.
 Once ready you will need a really heavy book (a phone book or textbook), some parchment paper and your flowers (ask an adult to cut the stems of these).

 Here are some simple instructions for pressing flowers: